-- 2. All submissions should specify the dates they are available for charter. - The IPHC is not restricted as to the nationality of the vessels it contracts for operation in any charter region and will contract according to its own best interests.
-Also, vessels need not be licensed for Pacific halibut fishing in the U.S.A. to be eligible for consideration. - 4.
-The IPHC will not be obligated to accept the lowest submission, or any submission received and will contract according to its best interests.
+- 3. Vessels currently contracted for other IPHC projects will be considered at the discretion of the IPHC Secretariat, with FISS scheduling considerations taking priority. - 4.
+All submissions must be electronic: CPS VESSEL TENDER FORM. - 5.
+The IPHC is not restricted as to the nationality of the vessels it contracts for operation in any charter region and will contract according to its own best interests.
+Also, vessels need not be licensed for Pacific halibut fishing in the U.S.A. to be eligible for consideration. - 6.
+The IPHC will not be obligated to accept the lowest submission or any submission received and will contract according to its best interests.
 Vessels will be rated using the following criteria: seaworthiness and general condition of the vessel and its equipment, the vessel's availability, the vessel captain's experience and fishing record, the qualifications of the selected crew, and IPHC operating costs.
-Scheduling flexibility may be a possible factor in the decision-making process. - 5.
-Submissions must be completed and sent to the IPHC Secretariat via e-mail to secretariat@iphc.int no later than 16:59 (Pacific Daylight Time) on 10 March 2023.

-6. If you have any questions, please contact the IPHC Secretariat.
+Scheduling flexibility may be a possible factor in the decision-making process. - 7.
+Submissions must be electronically submitted no later than 16:59 (Pacific Daylight Time) on 25 March 2024. - 8.
+If you have any questions, please contact the IPHC Secretariat.

-IPHC Secretariat

-International Pacific Halibut Commission
+IPHC Secretariat International Pacific Halibut Commission

-2320 W. Commodore Way, Suite 300

-Seattle, WA 98199-1287
+2320 W. Commodore Way, Suite 300 Seattle, WA 98199-1287

 206-634-1838 | www.iphc.int